— Topics —

 The bottom line

 (2)Since the human body is a mass of chemical reactions and not a "closed system," it does not make sense to compare the total calories actually eaten with the calories expended.
-In this case, the "law of thermodynamics" does not hold.
+In this case, the "first law of thermodynamics" does not hold.

 2022.05.22